-Pickling involves soaking foods in an acid or brine which prevents harmful bacteria from growing.
-It is incredibly easy to do (though some foods do have a high learning curve).
+Pickling involves soaking foods in acid or brine, preventing harmful bacteria from growing.
+It is straightforward (though some foods have a high learning curve).

 Picking your own food is also very cheap since you don’t need any special equipment.
 You can even use recycled jars.

 Why Learn to Pickle Foods?

 - Healthy bacteria: Lactofermenting creates healthy probiotic bacteria, which are very good for your gut health.
 Researchers now attribute these probiotics (or the lack of them!) to conditions including autism, asthma, obesity, mental health, and more.

 - Preserve food: Americans throw away a huge amount – upwards of 40% of food we buy ends up in the trash.
 If you can’t eat food in time, pickle it to preserve it.

 - Emergency food: Do you have a 2-week emergency food stockpile (as the Red Cross and FEMA recommend)?
 While you shouldn’t rely on pickled foods alone in emergencies, they can be a good part of your food stockpile.